Contact Us

 Get involved

-Join forces with others to amplify your efforts to advance sustainability efforts.
+Join forces with others to amplify your efforts to advance sustainability.
 In the process, you’ll meet new people and make new connections.
 There are more than 1,000 student groups and organizations on campus that meet regularly, host programs and events, and provide service to the Twin Cities area.

 • Join a student group.
 Among the sustainability-focused options for University of Minnesota students are Voices for Environmental Justice, UMN Energy Club, and the Sustainable Systems Management Club.
 Organizations like these provide an opportunity to meet peers and discuss the intersection of environmental issues, equity and social justice.